ELISHA1994/simple_blog_api/README.md

 the problem is.

-If you can't get the setup script to work, then just make sure you have the right versions of the requirements listed above, and run the following commands:
+If you can't get the setup script to work, then just make sure you have the right versions of the requirements listed above, and run the following command:

 ```
 npm install
-npm run validate
 ```